Aug 07, 2024 Categories: Articles and Awards, Blog, Brand Communications, Stanton Team Tags:

 The financial services sector operates within an increasingly complex regulatory landscape.
-New legislation, proposed policy changes, and ongoing debates about industry practices all affect a company’s operations and standing with the public, and also offer opportunities to build visibility and trust in a brand.
+New legislation, proposed policy changes, and debates about industry practices all affect a company’s operations and public standing.
+These also offer opportunities to build visibility and trust in a brand.

 A 2022 study by the FINRA Foundation found that 72% of financial services executives believe government regulations have a “high” or “very high” impact on their business strategy.
-To manage this, financial services companies may have both government affairs (GA) specialists and lobbying firms to work on favorable policymaking.
-This is a sound approach, ensuring that experts who can navigate legalese and the halls of Congress are on the front lines.
+In response, financial services companies may have both government affairs (GA) specialists and lobbying firms to work on favorable policymaking.
+This approach soundly ensures that experts who can navigate legalese and the halls of Congress are on the front lines.

-However, the communications strategy around government regulations is all too often siloed and separated from decision-making in public relations programs.
-While this separation may be easier to manage internally, it weakens the overall communications function of Company, creating pitfalls and missed opportunities.
+However, PR teams often silo and separate the communications strategy around government regulations from decision-making in public relations programs.
+While this separation may be easier to manage internally, it weakens the overall communications function of Company, creating missed opportunities.
 Only by bringing PR and GA together can financial businesses maximize the impact they can have on these issues.

 Internal Integration

 Financial regulations are nuanced and require careful interpretation, and many organizations are subject to multiple overlapping jurisdictions.
-As a result, government affairs and lobbying teams are typically comprised of lawyers who interpret the regulations and communicate internally to stakeholders which regulations are most important.
+As a result, GA and lobbying teams typically comprises lawyers who interpret the regulations.
+They then communicate internally to stakeholders which regulations are most important.

-PR professionals typically lack the training, time or experience to have a sufficiently deep understanding of the regulatory environment and risk misrepresenting a company’s position on critical issues.
-What PR professionals do have, however, is knowledge of how to leverage the media to support the effort by influencing regulators, advocacy groups, elected officials and their constituents.
+PR professionals typically lack the training, time or experience to have a sufficiently deep understanding of the regulatory environment.
+Therefore, they risk misrepresenting a company’s position on critical issues.
+However, PR professionals do have knowledge of how to leverage the media to support the effort.
+This can be done by influencing regulators, advocacy groups, elected officials and their constituents.

-In an industry where public trust is paramount, collaboration with government affairs teams, who closely monitor legislative developments, helps ensure PR messaging aligns with the company’s stance on regulations.
-This synergy can be seen in how major banks, facing increased scrutiny of lending practices, have proactively worked with their PR teams to address responsible lending and financial inclusion concerns.
+Where public trust is paramount, collaboration with GA teams helps ensure PR messaging aligns with the company’s stance on regulations.
+Major banks, facing increased scrutiny of lending practices, have proactively worked with their PR teams to address responsible lending and financial inclusion concerns, demonstrating this synergy.

-By working with government affairs specialists, PR professionals can gain insights into the ongoing conversations financial services organizations are having with policymakers and regulators.
+By working with GA specialists, PR professionals can gain insights into the conversations financial services organizations are having with policymakers and regulators.
 This knowledge will empower them to develop messages that resonate with the public while accurately reflecting the company’s commitment to responsible practices within the established regulatory framework.

 Building a Media-Friendly Message